wp-plugins/oasis-workflow/readme.txt

 - To get you started, the plugin comes with an out of the box workflow.
 You can also modify the workflow to suit your needs.

 **If you are looking for additional functionality, check out our "Pro" version - Oasis Workflow Pro: https://www.oasisworkflow.com/pricing-purchase**

-**It comes with some additional features like,**
+**It comes with some additional features like,

-* Multiple Workflows - Allows you to create multiple workflows.
+* [Multiple Workflows] - Allows you to create multiple workflows
-* Copy Workflow and Copy Steps - Allows you to quickly create workflows by using the copy workflow/copy step functionality.
+* [Copy Workflow and Copy Steps] - Allows you to quickly create workflows by using the copy workflow/copy step functionality.
 * [Auto Submit](http://www.oasisworkflow.com/auto-submit-to-workflow) - Allows you to automatically submit to workflow(s) with certain conditions.
-* [Workflow Support for Published Content](http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online.
+* [Workflow Support for Published Content] (http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online. and much more..
-* And much more..

-More details for each feature, screenshots and documentation can be found on [our website](http://www.oasisworkflow.com/).
+More details for each feature, screenshots and documentation can be found on [our website]http://www.oasisworkflow.com/

+**Supported languages**
+ - English
+ - Spanish
+ - French
+ - German

 If you need help setting up the roles, we recommend the [User Role Editor plugin](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor plugin").

 Videos to help you get started with Oasis Workflow:

-Applicable for Oasis Workflow Pro - when creating a new workflow.
-However, this video is helpful to understand how to modify the out of the box workflow.

 [youtube http://www.youtube.com/watch?v=PPBJns2p-zU]

-How does the workflow actually works?
-Understand the process...

 [youtube http://www.youtube.com/watch?v=SuOCBf_mLpc]